 The joyous news is, the dogs are social.

-So, they need regular play and walk opportunities.
+So, they need regular play and walking opportunities.
 Yet, it is essential to do the activities like a religious obligation.

 Here is what you should do for the mental health of your dog: